manveru/innate/README.md

 subclassing obsolete.
 To make an object accessible from the outside simply include Innate::Node and map it to the location you would like.

-## Differences to Ramaze
+## Differences from Ramaze

-Innate throws a lot over board that makes Ramaze a very good option for large apps and doesn't provide all the bells and whistles that you may be used to.
+Innate throws a lot overboard; it doesn't provide all the bells and whistles that you may be used to.
+This makes Ramaze a very good option for larger applications.

-This is the reason why Innate won't only be a standalone framework but also the new core for Ramaze.
+This is the reason why Innate won't be a standalone framework, but rather the new core for Ramaze.

-Ramaze started out without any of the benefits that Rack gives us these days, especially regarding the server handlers, request/response, and the various middlewares.
+Ramaze started out without any of the benefits that Rack gives us these days, especially regarding the server handlers, request/response, and middleware.

 Still it tried to provide everything one might need with the least effort, leading to a lot of inlining of dependencies (we have things like bacon, simple_http, gettext, mime types, ...)